ELIXIR-IIB-training/site/pages/archive/2017-04-10-protein-interactions-padova.md

 ---
-title:  Workshop on "Computational approaches to the study of protein interactions and rational drug design"
+title:  "Workshop on Computational approaches to the study of protein interactions and rational drug design"
 description: 10-13 April 2017 <br> Padova, Italy
 ---